helgardferreira/gatsby-three-starter/README.md

   Helgard's Gatsby ThreeJS Starter
 </h1>

-Kick off your React-ThreeJS infused project with this default boilerplate.
+Kick off your React-ThreeJS infused project with this _experimental_ and _high octane_ starter template.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React _sprinkled with some ThreeJS_.

 ## 🚀 Quick start